-Personally, I think you have to be vaccinated, even if the vaccinations in the country which you are planning to visit are only recommended, not mandatory.
-I know some people who travel to Peru without vaccination and have no problems, but I also know those who, due to the lack of vaccination have health complications.
+It’s probably safer to be vaccinated while travelling, even if the vaccinations in the country which you are planning to visit are only recommended, not mandatory.
+I know some people who travel to Peru without vaccination and have no problems, but I also know those who, due to the lack of vaccination, have had health complications.

-When planning a trip to Peru you need to remember, that the conditions prevailing here often differ from the standards that you are familiar with in your surroundings.
+When planning a trip to Peru you need to remember that the conditions prevailing here often differ from the standards that you are familiar with.

-Food or water may contain bacteria, germs, which our body not always can overcome.
-Remember that what is normal for Peruvians not always can be normal for others and it may be the cause of many health complications.
+Food or water may contain bacteria or germs which our body are not always able to overcome.
+Remember that what is normal for Peruvians is not always normal for others and it can cause many health complications.
 Definitely you must watch what and where you are eating.
-In Peru water is not the cleanest, so you have to avoid contact with tap water.
+In Peru, water is not the cleanest so you have to avoid contact with tap water.

-As for the food, if you want to eat cheap or very cheap, you have to be aware of the risks associated with it, but if you are careful, you should not have problems.
-For example I eat in typical, low-cost Peruvian restaurants and I am alive.
-Although I had a couple of times some small stomach problems
+As for food, if you want to eat cheap or very cheap, you have to be aware of the risks associated with it, but if you are careful you should not have problems.
+For example I eat in typical, low-cost Peruvian restaurants and I am feeling healthy.
+(Although I have had some small stomach problems a couple times.)

-The most habitual vaccines needed to travel to Peru, are listed below:
+The most habitual vaccines recommended to travel to Peru, listed below:

 - Hepatitis A and Hepatitis B